railsware/upterm/README.md

 ### Installation

 Note: Only OS X is currently supported, but we plan to make Black Screen work on all the major platforms.
+Though it also works on Linux, it isn't supported yet.

+Warning: Black Screen is still in its beta phase and isn't completely ready for day-to-day usage.

 ###### Download
 ```bash